aragon/connect/docs/advanced/app-subgraphs.md

 # Creating an app Subgraph

 Creating a Subgraph for an Aragon app is not much different from any other kind of Subgraph.
-If you're not already familiar with what can be done in a Subgraph, we recommend checking out [The Graph's documentation](https://thegraph.com/docs).
+If you’re not already familiar with what can be done in a Subgraph, we recommend checking out [The Graph’s documentation](https://thegraph.com/docs).

 In our app Subgraphs, we merely hook into a number of Aragon related data sources that will detect any installed organization, app, token, etc associated to an Aragon deployment.
 This is all hidden from you, so writing the Subgraph is as similar as possible to writing a normal Subgraph.